matthewyccheung/ISPM/README.md

 # Repository Contents

-The repository contains the implementations of the Arnoldi, Conjugate Gradient (CG), Restarted-GMRES, Minimum Residual (MR) and Steepest Descent (SD) Methods and the scripts to run the computations on the test matrices from the [University of Florida Sparse Matrix Collection](https://www.cise.ufl.edu/research/sparse/matrices/list_by_id.html)
+The repository contains the implementations of the Arnoldi, Conjugate Gradient (CG), Restarted-GMRES, Minimum Residual (MR) and Steepest Descent (SD) Methods and the scripts to run the computations on the test matrices from the [University of Florida Sparse Matrix Collection](https://www.cise.ufl.edu/research/sparse/matrices/list_by_id.html).
+It also contains a report summarizing all the findings.